 Practical Nursing C.A.S.
+Certificate of Applied Science

-The practical nurse uses specialized knowledge and skills that meet the health care needs of people in a variety of settings under the direction of qualified health professions.
+The practical nurse uses specialized knowledge and skills that meet the healthcare needs of people in a variety of settings under the direction of qualified health professionals.
 The curriculum focuses on preparation for employment.
 Students learn practical nursing skills through independent study, lectures, simulation demonstrations, and practice in the skills lab.
-Under instructor supervision, students also provide patient care in a variety of health care settings.
+Under instructor supervision, students also provide patient care in a variety of healthcare settings.
 The program is approved by the Montana State Board of Nursing.